-- 1. From the File menu, select New Edit Laver, or click on the New button in the toolbar. - 2.
-Browse to the Notebook_Files folder and create a new .hob file, named H######CHD_Shoreline.hob - 3.
-Digitize any items from the chart to the CHD_Shoreline layer, such as rocks or AtoNs that need to be addressed in the field and are not represented in the source shoreline files. i.e. if the chart scale is 1:40,000; do not digitize the rock that is within 40 meters of a CFF rk. - 4.
-After acquiring shoreline data, addrtional layers named H#####Add, H######Modify,and H######Delete will need to be created.
+- 1. From the File menu, select New Edit Layer, or click on the New button in the toolbar. - 3.
+Digitize any items from the chart to the CHD_Shoreline layer, such as rocks or AtoNs that need to be addressed in the field and are not represented in the source shoreline files.